Georgetown McDonough Launches New Executive Master of Business Administration Program in the UAE

 The Executive MBA Dubai program – the only program in the region from a top U.S. business school – seeks to take experiential learning to the next level, serving as a platform for senior decision-makers and executives to advance their international and regional business capabilities, and gain a deeper understanding of how to lead public or private organizations in the Middle East, North Africa and South Asia (MENASA) region and beyond.

-Building on the success of Georgetown’s prestigious Executive MBA, a top-ranked U.S. program by the Financial Times, and leveraging the expertise of Georgetown McDonough School of Business faculty in Washington, D.C., the course follows four broad areas: core foundations, regional expertise, future focus, and immersive experiences.
+Building on the success of Georgetown’s prestigious Executive MBA, a highly ranked U.S. program by the Financial Times, and leveraging the expertise of Georgetown McDonough School of Business faculty in Washington, D.C., the course follows four broad areas: core foundations, regional expertise, future focus, and immersive experiences.
 Spanning 20 months, the program covers a range of essential topics for senior administrators, including business and global affairs, public-private partnerships, business analytics, sustainability, future of work and FinTech.
 Graduates will become members of Georgetown University’s global network of more than 200,000 alumni.

 The Georgetown Executive MBA office in Dubai will be based in DIFC at the DIFC Academy, which works with the world’s most reputable institutions to offer a variety of academic and professional education programs designed to support the development of talent in DIFC and Dubai.
 The DIFC Academy provides access to best-in-class learning for undergraduates, post-graduates and executives.
 A total of 3,600 learners and graduates completed programs offered by the Academy in 2022.